NEOSTEALER/roblox-cookie-logger/readme.md

 ps: changing the webhook pfp and name doesnt make you a programmer dumbass

-SETUP FOR SKIDS ASF: change the webhooks and run the file through py, Run install.bat for any missing files.
+SETUP: change the webhooks (lines 70, 228, 229) and run the file through run.bat, Run install.bat for any missing files.

 discord if you need help: NEØ#0001